-&X Same as &X0. &X0 The modem generates the transmit clock signal, and applies it to pin 15 of the RS-232D connector. &X1 The Data Terminal Equipment (DTE) generates the clock signal, and applies it to pin 24 of the RS-232D connector. &X2 The modem derives the transmit clock signal from incoming data signals, and applies the clock signal to pin 15 of the RS-232D connector (slave operation).
+- &X Same as &X0. - &X0 The modem generates the transmit clock signal, and applies it to pin 15 of the RS-232D connector. - &X1 The DTE generates the clock signal and applies it to pin 24 of the RS-232D connector.

+&X2 The modem derives the transmit clock signal from incoming data signals, and it applies the clock signal to pin 15 of the RS-232D connector (slave operation).

+~H(n) Help

-~H(n) Help Range: 0-9
+Range: 0-9

-This command displays brief descriptions of all commands and registers used in the T1600 modem, which have been divided iinto pages for display purposes.
-A parameter of 1-9 displays the selected page.
+This command displays brief descriptions of all commands and registers used in the T3000 modem.
+The descriptions are divided into pages for display purposes.
+Parameters 1 through 9 display the selected page.
 A parameter of 0 displays the first page, then places the modem into the interactive help mode.

-In interactive help mode, type P to go the previous page, or type Q to quit interactive mode.
+In interactive help mode, type P to go the previous page.
+Type Q to quit interactive mode.

-Any other character will go to the next page.
+Any other character advances the screen to the next page.

-~H Same as ~H0

-~H0 Puts you in interactive help mode.
+- ~H Same as ~H0. - ~H0 Puts you in interactive help mode.
 This mode is not available from remote access.

-~Hn Display page n of help text.
+~H(n) Display page n of help text.

-Note: Any commands on the command line following the ~H0 command are ignored.
+Note: The modem ignores any commands on the command line following the \sim H(n) command.